 Element Description Com Timeout Timeout USB/RS232 (in milliseconds) Default value: 5, Range: 565535 Defines the max. time between two subsequent bytes or blocks of a transferred message.
 For more information about the timeout refer to the external programming documentation "Programming ModBus & SCPI".
-Timeout ETH (in seconds) Default value: 5, Range: 565535 Defines a timeout after which the device would close the socket connection if there was no command communication between the controlling unit (PC, PLC etc.) and the device for the adjusted time.
-The timeout is ineffective as long as option "TCP keep-alive" is enabled and the keep-alive feature supported in the currently used network.
-Com Protocols Enables or disables SCPI or ModBus RTU communication protocols for the device.
-The change is immediately effective after submitting it with ENTER button.
+Timeout ETH (in seconds) Default value: 5, Range: 565535 If there was no communication between the controlling unit (PC, PLC etc.) and the device for the adjusted time, it will close the socket connection.
+This timeout will be ineffective as long as the option "TCP keep-alive" (see above, table for Ethernet module) is activated and "keep-alive" is working as expected within the network.
+Setting "0" deactivates the timeout permanently.
+Com Protocols Enables or disables SCPI or ModBus communication protocols for the device.
 Only one of both can be disabled.
 Logging Enables/disables the "log to USB stick" feature.
 Once enabled, you can define the log interval (multiple steps, 500 ms 5 s) and the control method.
 For more refer to "3.4.10.
 Recording to USB stick (logging) ".

-3.4.3.8 Menu "HMI Setup"
+3.4.3.8 Menu "HMI settings"